Student Organizations Handbook

 Public Forum and Free Speech

 Individual persons interested in promoting their ideas in a public manner may apply to use the University’s public forum.
-Contact the dean of student services or view the University’s Public Forum Policy for specific policy information regarding use of the public forum.
+Contact the dean of student support and advocacy or view the University’s Public Forum Policy for specific policy information regarding use of the public forum.

 Removal from Office